MiDataInt/mdi-container-builder/README.md

 #### MDI repositories

-The installer uses the MiDataInt/mdi repo to install the MDI and all of the frameworks independently of R.
+The installer uses the MiDataInt/mdi repo to install the MDI and all of its frameworks.

 ---
 ## Instructions for creating the container-builder AMI

-The steps below will clone the mdi-container-builder repo into a new EC2 instance and execute the server configuration script to prepare for the build actions to be taken by developers in eventual instances.
+The steps below will clone this mdi-container-builder repo into a new EC2 instance and execute the server configuration script to prepare for the build actions to be taken by developers in eventual instances.
 The script prepares the operating system to run 'mdi build' by